-Shop validated air purifiers at three different price points, below.
+Shop validated air purifiers at five different price points, below.

 The best air purifiers to improve indoor air quality and your health

-Blueair’s most compact air purifier is suitable for spaces that are 161 square feet or smaller.
-It silently filters an area of that size every 12 minutes to remove 99.97 percent of airborne particles, making it a good choice for a small bedroom.
+Blueair’s most compact air purifier is suitable for small spaces (161 square feet or less).
+It silently filters the air in of 11-by-14 foot room every 12 minutes to remove 99.97 percent of airborne particles, making it a good choice for a small bedroom.
 Blueair’s products are verified by the Association of Home Appliance Manufacturers for Clean Air Delivery Rate, the EPA for Energy Star rating, and the California Air Resources Board for electrical safety and ozone emission.
 It comes two machine washable pre-filter fabric sleeves in black and blue.
 Additional washable pre-filters ($10) to match your decor are available in crystal pink, buff yellow, and light gray.

 Certified asthma and allergy friendly, LG’s air purifier has a room coverage of 248 square feet.
 A three-stage filtration system, including a deodorizing filter, removes 99.97 percent of particulates.
 It’s complete with a timer, filter alarm, and child lock.
 This model also comes in gold.

 Oh hi!
 You look like someone who loves free workouts, discounts for cult-fave wellness brands, and exclusive Well+Good content.
 Sign up for Well+, our online community of wellness insiders, and unlock your rewards instantly.